Why Does My Bathtub Drain Smell and How Can I Fix It?

 Understanding the Causes of Bathtub Drain Odors

-Dr. Emily Carter (Plumbing Specialist, Home Maintenance Journal).
-A common reason for unpleasant odors emanating from bathtub drains is the buildup of organic matter, such as hair and soap scum, which can create a breeding ground for bacteria.
-Regular cleaning and maintenance can help mitigate these smells.
+Nicholas Stallings (Plumbing Specialist, Home Maintenance Journal).
+A common reason for unpleasant odors from bathtub drains is the buildup of organic matter, such as hair, soap scum, and body oils.
+Once that residue forms a biofilm, bacteria can keep producing smells even after the tub looks clean on the surface.

 Frequently Asked Questions (FAQs)